jobial-io/sclap/README.md

 Of course, these examples assume that you have created an alias to your Scala app or wrapped it up in a script so that you can execute it on the command line as `PingExample`.

+A few things to note here:

+* Sclap correctly infers the type of command line options and parameters.
+For example, `timeToLive` is an `Option[Int]` because it is not required to be specified by the caller.
+Host, on the other hand, is a `String` (not an `Option[String]`) because it is required.
+The same way, timeout is a `Duration` because it has a default value, so it is always available.
+Also, the type of timeout is inferred from the default value.
+By being type safe, there is virtually no possibility of ending up with options and parameters being in an "illegal state".
+You can be sure your opts and params are always valid in your application logic, otherwise Sclap will catch the problem before it reaches your code and handles the error appropriately (for example, it returns an error exit code and prints the error and usage messages).

+* Sclap has built-in support for common argument value types (`String`, `Int`, `Double`, `Duration`, ...).
+You can easily add support for further types (or override the defaults) by implementing instances of the `ArgumentValueParser` and `ArgumentValuePrinter` type classes (see examples later).

+* The app extends the `CommandLineApp` trait and has to implement the `run` function.
+The result of this function is of type `CommandLine[_]`.
+You don't really need to know much about it though: as long as you implement your `run` function in this format, it will return the right type and Sclap will be able to interpret your CLI.

+* In the yield part of the for {...}, you can return pretty much anything, Sclap will know how to deal with it, including error handling.
+You might have noticed though that the return type of the yield block is actually always an `IO[_]`.
+If you are not familiar with the IO monad, all you need to know about it is that your application logic has to be enclosed in an IO ('lifted' into an IO context) before it is returned in the yield part of the for comprehension in the run function.
+If your application logic results in something other than an IO, it gets implicitly 'lifted' into an `IO[_]` context.
+For example, if yield has code that returns an Int, it will implicitly become `IO[Int]`, taking care of any exceptions potentially thrown in the process.
+Also, if yield results in a `Future`, `Try` or an `Either[Throwable, _]`, Sclap will know how to lift them into an `IO[_]` context in a safe (referentially transparent) way, propagating and handling errors automatically.
+The IO context guarantees that your application logic will only run once the arguments have been parsed and validated safely.

+* Sclap will handle errors returned by your application code automatically: if your app throws an exception (or returns an error state in an `IO`, `Future` or `Try`), it will automatically be turned into a non-zero exit code.
+  Alternatively, you can return an `IO[ExitCode]` to explicitly specify the exit code (see `cats.effect.ExitCode` in Cats Effect).

 ## Introduction